danbz/aesthetic-programming/source/2-VariableGeometry/Readme.md

 ## 2.4 Other functions
 This section is to briefly introduce some other new functions in the sample code, as drawing and designing an emoji requires different decisions, in terms of shapes, color and spatial composition.

-- `noStroke()`, `strokeWeight()`: These functions refer to the settings of the shape, whether it is has an outline, and the weight of the border.
+- `noStroke()`, `strokeWeight()`: These functions refer to the settings of the shape, whether it has an outline, and the weight of the border.
 - `stroke()`, `fill()` and `nofill()`: These set the color of objects like the border, shapes or text.
 It takes RGB (as default) or HSB color.
-But if the function has 1 argument, then it refers to gray scale color between 0-255 [add why it is the range of 255 - binary value/bytes of data in memory -  2^8th power is 256 (8 bit each).
-In the range of 0-255 there are actually 256 possible values - link to the nature of computation in a binary system /w].
+But if the function has 1 argument, then it refers to gray scale color between 0-255 [^binarycolor].
 If the function has 3 arguments like `fill(255,255,0)`, then it means the object/shape/text will be filled with a yellow color (the mix of red and green with no blue color).
 There is an optional argument called 'alpha', which refers to the opacity of the color, e.g `fill(255,255,0,127)`.
-- `rect()`: This is similar to draw an ellipse, but is used to display a rectangle.
+- `rect()`: This is similar to drawing an ellipse, but is used to display a rectangle.
 - `vertex()`, `beginShape()` and `endShape(CLOSE)`: These three functions are used for drawing a more complex form according to different vertices.
-You will need is to use the `vertex` function to indicate its x and y coordinates.
-You can also join all the vertices by using the 'close' argument in `endShape()`.
+The `vertex` function indicate its x and y coordinates and all the vertices can be joined via using the 'close' argument in `endShape()`.
 The `beginShape()` is used to record the start of the vertex for a complex form like a polygon.
 - `floor()`: Since the random function returns a floating-point number, `floor()` is used to calculate the closest integer value.
 - `if (mouseIsPressed) {}`: This is a conditional structure for a program, constantly referring to mouse press actions.
 This is discussed in more detail below.